Our all-inclusive guide to preparing for, choosing and using antifouling paints

 First, a warning: it’s not a pleasant DIY job.
 You’ll rarely meet a boat owner who has enjoyed the experience, and some pay a professional blasting company to come and do the job for them.

-The bottom of our test boat, a Sigma 38 named Gallant, wasn’t too bad, but 21 years of paint had left it pitted in some places, and the performance of the antifouling left a lot to be desired.
+PBO tested the various methods out on the bottom of Gallant a Sigma 38.
+The bottom wasn’t too bad, but 21 years of paint had left it pitted in some places, and the performance of the antifouling left a lot to be desired.

 1. Dry scraping

 3. DIY soda blasting